Why Indian Folk Art Is More Than Decoration

 Main Discussion

-Each symbol in Indian folk art carries layered meanings, representing myths, historical memory, and moral values.
-Art forms like Warli, Madhubani, and Pattachitra do not exist merely for aesthetic pleasure; they communicate ways of living and understanding the world.
+Each symbol in Indian folk art carries a layered meanings, representing myths, historical memory, and moral values.
+Art forms like Warli, Madhubani and Pattachitra do not exist just for the aesthetic pleasure and joy, they communicate ways of living and understanding the world.

-There are no rigid rules, yet every line holds intention.
+There are no solid rules, yet every line holds intention and meaning.
 Madhubani, in particular, taught me that expression itself is necessary.
-Folk art feels like home—quiet, familiar, emotionally present.
+Folk art feels like home which is quiet, familiar, emotionally present.
 Even when voices are unheard, emotions embedded in folk art continue to speak.

 Key Takeaways